 There are now many modern building materials that effectively mimic the classic natural building materials of the past: fiber cement siding that looks like classic wood lap siding; metal or manufactured stone roofing tiles that look like slate; stone veneer that is almost indistinguishable from quarried blocks of granite or limestone.
 Many mass-produced flooring products are available that mimic the look of hand-hewn wood or natural stone

 The new homeowner should remember that the materials chosen to build a new old house will determine the ultimate look.
 Companies like Aggregate Industries provide many alternatives to achieve the desired appearance.Continue to 5 of 7 below.

 Using Old Techniques

-Even today, most homes in the United States are made of wood, just like they were when the Pilgrims landed in the New World.
-This type of construction, where walls and roofs were supported by large posts and beams, lasted well into the Victorian era.
+Even today, most homes in the United States are made of wood, just as they were when the first European settlers landed in the New World.
+This type of construction, where walls and roofs were supported by a framework of large posts and beams hewn by hand from solid wood, lasted well into the Victorian era.
 Then the Industrial Revolution kicked in.

 06 of 07

 Finding Plans for Your New Old House

 Just about any historic style can be incorporated into a new, or neo, home design.
 Neo-Victorian, Neo-Colonial, Neo-Traditional, and Neo-Eclectic houses do not duplicate historic buildings exactly.
 Instead, they borrow selected details to convey the impression that the house is much older than it really is.
 Many builders and house-plan catalogs offer "Neo" home designs that allow you to build a new cottage that has all the charm of an original design, or a new Spanish-styled home with classic adobe construction.